Emiel van der Steen

 The residents of Vredenburgh live in a beautiful historic building* in Amsterdam’s city center.
 They are rented houses with a strong social component, in which the residents themselves choose who gets to live there.
 Additionally, they manage a foundation, Studio’s Vredenburgh**, which has offered work and practice space for young and starting artists since 1987.
 In doing so, the foundation contributes to the development of performance and visual arts in Amsterdam.

 The board and the residents meet a number of times per year to discuss finances, alterations in the composition of the residents, management of the studios, maintenance and renovation (central heating was installed recently, for example), and other pending matters.
 They are a sort rental variant of an owners’ association.
 One of the attendees makes notes and afterward distributes a report of decisions and action points.
 The archive consists of a binder with print-outs of all the minutes and relevant documents.

 The new board wanted to work in a more modern way and explore the possibility to work more digitally.
 We had the feeling that we could gain a lot by creating overview and accessibility of the documents.
 We also wanted to distribute responsibilities more evenly.
 In practice, it’s often the same people that take on the responsibility of working out and archiving documents.

 The social component is the most important function of the meeting.
 Some residents initially worried that that function would become eroded.
 Efficiency is of lesser importance in this process.
 In the meantime, people have come to understand that Yabbu offers overview and structure.

 What’s nice about Yabbu is that it takes no effort, while having clear benefits:

-Everyone has relevant information at their disposal at all times: all you need to do is open the Yabbu app on your smartphone.
+- Everyone has all relevant information at their disposal at all times: all you need to do is open the Yabbu app on your smartphone.

-We now have a digital archive at our disposal, which can be searched by all residents.
+- We now have a digital archive, which can be searched by all residents.
 When we add new residents, they also have access to the entire digital archive.
-Previously we had one difficult to search binder that was only available per request.
+Previously, we had hard-to-search printed files, that were only available on request.